PerfectDreams/ProtocolSupportStuff/README.md

 # translateDisplayName: Automatically changes the item name for older version to the proper name
 # addToLore: Adds a small text to the item lore explaining that this is an item from a newer version
 # newerItemTextLore: Customize the text in the lore... if you want to, idk.
+# swordBlocking: Allows pre-1.9 clients to sword block like the good old days, requires ProtocolLib and a auto shield block plugin (like OldCombatMechanics)
 # configVersion: plz don't change this k thx bye
 #
 # ===[ MORE MISC STUFF ]===